oicr-gsi/djerba/README.md

 Convenience script for simple HTML to PDF conversion.
 Does not add the page footer used in Djerba reports.

+### `list_inputs.py`

+Script to list the input files for a Djerba report, eg. for export to a collaborator.
+The script reads the Mavis path (if any) from a config.ini file; all other paths are discovered from file provenance, as if drafting a new Djerba report from scratch.

 ### `qc_report.sh`

 Bash script to generate a QC report, which accompanies the clinical report created by `djerba.py`.